bakkeshks/bakkeshks/README.md

 ## 💡 Why I Build
 Because I love turning ideas into products.
-Because AI is the future—and I want to shape it.
+Because AI is the future and I want to shape it.
 Because solo doesn’t mean small.

 ## 🛠️ My Tech Stack